davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/README.md

 1. **Start with Scenario 1** (simple order lookup) - Test basic functionality
 2. **Test in Copilot Studio's test pane** - See what happens
 3. **Analyze what went wrong** - Did it call the tool?
 Use the results?
 Sound natural?
-4. **Refine your system prompt** - Add clarity, examples, or business rules
+4. **Refine your instructions** - Add clarity, examples, or business rules
 5. **Test the same scenario again** - Did it improve?
 6. **Move to harder scenarios** - Test Scenario 2, then 3, then 4
 7. **Keep refining** - Each test reveals something new to improve!

 **🤖 Pro Tip: Use AI to Build Your AI!**

-Don't write system prompts from scratch - you have powerful assistants:
+Don't write instructions from scratch - you have powerful assistants:

-- **M365 Copilot Prompt Coach**: Paste your system prompt and ask:
+- **M365 Copilot Prompt Coach**: Paste your agent instructions and ask:
   - "Review this agent prompt for clarity and completeness"
   - "How can I improve this to handle delayed orders better?"
   - Get expert feedback instantly!

 - **GitHub Copilot Chat**: Ask for help:
-  - "Write a system prompt for a customer service agent that detects 30-day delays"
+  - "Write instructions for a customer service agent that detects 30-day delays"
   - "How should I structure business rules in an agent prompt?"
   - Copy a failed conversation and ask "What went wrong?
 How do I fix it?"

 - **Copilot in Your Browser**: Research and iterate:
   - "What makes a good customer service agent empathetic?"
-  - "Example system prompts for e-commerce support"
+  - "Example agent instructions for e-commerce support"

 **Example Evolution Through Testing:**
 ```